 Education / Tours

-The Papermill Gallery occasionally exhibits the works of various contemporary artists.
+The Papermill Gallery regularly exhibits the works of local artists, community art groups and emerging artists.

-The Papermill Theatre offers performance space for theatre, dance, workshops, community celebrations and corporate events.
+The Papermill Theatre offers performance space for theatre, community celebrations and corporate events.

 This museum is staffed by the City of Toronto.